 Beyond lucrative exports of pharmaceuticals, fruit, military equipment, and diamonds, Israel’s technology and science sector includes world-leading companies working to develop water conservation, solar energy, and geothermal energy.
 Major enterprise organisations have opened research and development facilities in Israel, including Microsoft, Intel, Apple and Google.
 The cultivation of innovative start-ups within Israel has drawn comparisons with the Silicon Valley tech-boom.

-The Israeli Companies Law (ICL) defines a company as a corporation formed and registered in Israel, in accordance with Israeli law.
+The Israeli Companies Law (ICL) defines a company as a corporation formed and registered in Israel, in accordance with the Israeli law.

 In order to register a business with the Registrar of Companies the following documents must be submitted: